 - 1. Stop the connector. - 2.
 Open the connector's configuration file in a text editor. - 3.
 In the [Ingestion] section, set the following parameters:

+EnableIngestion To enable ingestion, set this parameter to true.
 IngesterType To send data to a MetaStore, set this parameter to Indexer.

+[Ingestion]

+EnableIngestion=True

-EnableIngestion=True IngesterType=Indexer
+IngesterType=Indexer

 4. In the [Indexing] section, set the following parameters: